Razerban/4704_buzzer/README.md

 # 4704_buzzer
-A recreation of the IBM 4704 Keyboard buzzer board
+A recreation of the IBM 4704 Series buzzer board

 ![](images/top_view_no_buzzers.png)
 ![](images/bottom_view_no_buzzers.png)